LightningMods/PS4-daemon-writeup/writeup.md

 Waiting for incoming connections...
 ```

-(Also works for Launching Game see the trailer for more info)
+(Also works for Launching Games see the trailer for more info)